 A year-long Work Placement in Year 3, in Ireland and overseas, ensures graduates gain invaluable experience and have a good understanding of their roles in industry.

-Common First Year - GA974 Furniture Design, Making and Technology
+Common First Year.
+Please visit this page for Module Information - GA974 Furniture Design, Making and Technology

 Through projects, students develop their skills in digital processing and automated manufacturing techniques relevant to the furniture industry.

 There is a focus on more industrial and automated machinery in Manufacturing Skills 2.

 Other subjects include CNC Technology, Automation, CAD/CAM, and Applied Science and Testing.

 Students also research and prepare for Work Placement through the subject Business Environment.